Bort-Millipede/PocketCHIP_hcx/README.md

 ```

 &nbsp;
-The following command may be also necessary to fully establish the wireless connection.
+The following command may be also necessary to fully re-establish the wireless connection.

 ```bash
 sudo dhclient -v -4 wlan0